pouchdb/pouchdb/docs/api.md

 Retrieves a document, specified by `docid`.

 * `options.rev`: Fetch specific revision of a document.
-Defaults to winning revision (see [couchdb guide](http://guide.couchdb.org/draft/conflicts.html).
+Defaults to winning revision (see [couchdb guide](http://guide.couchdb.org/draft/conflicts.html)).
 * `options.revs`: Include revision history of the document
 * `options.revs_info`: Include a list of revisions of the document, and their availability.
-* `options.open_revs`: Fetch all leaf revisions if open_revs="all" or fetch all leaf revisions specified in open_revs array.
+* `options.open_revs`: Fetch all leaf revisions if `open_revs="all"` or fetch all leaf revisions specified in open_revs array.
 Leaves will be returned in the same order as specified in input array
 * `options.conflicts`: If specified conflicting leaf revisions will be attached in `_conflicts` array
 * `options.attachments`: Include attachment data
 * `options.local_seq`: Include sequence number of the revision in the database
-* `options.ajax`: an object of options to be sent to the ajax requester, in node they are sent verbetem to [request](https://github.com/mikeal/request) with the exception of:
+* `options.ajax`: an object of options to be sent to the ajax requester.
+In Node they are sent verbetem to [request][] with the exception of:
     * `options.ajax.cache` with controls if a cache busting param gets added to the url, defaults to false.

 <span></span>